emmakamau/TechieQuotes/README.md

 5. At the bottom is an add quote form.<br>
     Enter your name, Author, Quote and Tag to create a new quote on submit.<br>
+    **NB** The submit button is disabled for empty form fields.
     The form throws errors below the inputs for empty values and cannot submit an empty form.
-6. Click on the Reload to Clear the form.
+6. Click on the Reload button to Clear the form.
-7. Finally is a footer with contact information.<br> Click on the link on the very bottom to interact with me on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/).
+7. Finally is a footer with contact information.<br> Click on the arrow-up to return to the beginning of the page.<br>
+    Click on the link on the very bottom to interact with me on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/).

 ## Development